karthikramal/emotion-based-programmatic-advertising/README.md

 **Developing a Model for Cross-Functional Teams to Understand Customers' Interests in a Web-Cookie-Less Environment Within Digital Media Sector (Onscreen real-time data synthetics).**

+Note: This is a model idea used for my research as I am pursuing a Master of Entrepreneurship in Technology Innovation Management at Carleton University, Ottawa, Canada.
+This is the initial phase of this research, and more phases are planned by me to conduct ahead.
+Examples include shifting from cookie tracking to emotion-based advertising, refining the existing model, understanding customer psychology, linking customer insights and product insights, etc. I wish anyone could find it helpful to build the system using this as a foundation.
+For more information contact me at karthikramal89@gmail.com.

 Abstract:
 Digital marketing has become a tough sector to operate in the current cookie-less world.
 Businesses are now more reliant on the first-party cookie data that is implemented on their websites.
 This has become an obstacle for the digital media tech companies to effectively cater their platforms to better serve their advertisers and users.
 More than anyone, digital media tech companies such as Meta and TikTok are hurt by the absence of user trackers on the currently available devices and applications.
 Therefore, we have invented a model that helps digital media giants, advertisers, and users engage in the digital marketing sector effectively and efficiently.
 The solution is to harvest users’ emotions and situations through a 100 percent privacy-based mechanism rather than heavily relying on third-party cookies.
 The solution will help the tech giants and advertisers target their potential clients based on just the two primary key points.